1. What’s your story? Where are you from?

 9. What about in ten?

-Still working as a freelance illustrator, working with inspiring people, laughing about everything, travelling the world, plus I would really like to be part of a big project related to improve peoples lives.
+Still working as a freelance illustrator, working with inspiring people, laughing about everything, travelling the world, plus I would really like to be part of a big project related to improving peoples lives.

 10. What do you hope to achieve with your art?